For more information on detox your home, please visit Sustainability Victoria's website.

 Make sure it is empty first!

 Anything with a plug, battery or cord is E-waste.
-The Victorian Government banned all e-waste from landfill from 1 July 2019.

 Even suspected asbestos should be disposed of as asbestos.

 Asbestos can be disposed of at Bairnsdale Landfill.
-Deliveries require 24 hours notice, you will need to phone the landfill on 03 5152 6535 to make an appointment.
+Deliveries require 24 hours' notice.
+You will need to phone the landfill on 03 5152 6535 to make an appointment.

-Before you arrive at the Landfill, asbestos:
+Before you arrive at the landfill, asbestos:

 Landfill staff are not able to assist you with unloading, if you have trouble lifting you may want to bring someone to help you unload.